bibliosansfrontieres/doc-ideascube-hardware/pages/01.intro/default.en.md

 ![](CMAL100_430_1.jpg)

-Ideascube hardware is an industrial alternative to the KoomBook and IdeasBox server.
+Ideascube hardware is an industrial alternative to the [KoomBook](http://koombook-training.doc.bibliosansfrontieres.org/) and [IdeasBox server](http://ideasbox.doc.bibliosansfrontieres.org/en/electricity-in-the-box) (seek for Peren IT server).
 The specification are pretty much the same